-There are two Discover credit cards directed at students: The Discover it® Student Cash Back card, and the Discover it® Chrome for Students card.
-While the Discover it® Chrome for Students card offers 2% cash back on your first $1,000 in combined gas stations and restaurant purchases each quarter (then 1%), the offer may be unattractive to students without a car or on a student meal plan.
+There are two Discover credit cards directed at students: The Discover it® Student Cash Back card, and the Discover it® Student chrome card.
+While the Discover it® Student chrome card offers 2% cash back on your first $1,000 in combined gas stations and restaurant purchases each quarter (then 1%), the offer may be unattractive to students without a car or on a student meal plan.

-That’s why we recommend the Discover it® Student Cash Back — it offers 5% cash back on more-useful categories on up to a quarterly maximum of $1,500, then 1% after that.
-These bonus categories change quarterly so you’ll need to remember to activate them each quarter, but they provide impressive rewards potential.
+That’s why we recommend the Discover it® Student Cash Back — it offers 5% cash back on more-useful categories on up to a quarterly maximum of $1,500 (then 1% after that).
+These bonus categories change quarterly and need to be activated each quarter, but they provide impressive rewards potential.

 The Discover it® Student Cash Back card also comes with two other great ways to maximize your rewards.
 First, you’ll get Cashback Match at the end of your first year, just like with the standard Discover it® Cash Back card.
 Second, and for students specifically, you can get a $20 statement credit each school year (for up to five consecutive years) if you maintain at least a 3.0 GPA.

 Need more information to help you decide if this card is right for you?
 Read about our picks for the best credit cards for students.

 Here’s why: The Discover it® Secured is a great option for folks looking to build their credit, because it reports to all three major credit bureaus.
 You’ll even get access to a free FICO score through your Discover account so you can track your progress.